THE GUIDE | Mistakes To Avoid When Wedding Dress Shopping

 During this time have a think about the gowns you have tried on, do any stick out for you, was it a certain element of a dress that you liked, like the sleeves or the silhouette.
 This time away from trying on dresses might help give you some clarity, so you can start shopping again without continued confusion.

 No, no, no, no, just don’t do it!
-You might think it is harmless, or you might want to experience the thrill of putting on a dress you saw in the latest issue of Cosmo Bride, but it could put the seed of doubt.
+You might think it is harmless, or you might want to experience the thrill of putting on a dress you saw in the latest issue of Hello May, but it could put the seed of doubt.

 If you are having second doubt about your wedding gown, the best thing to do is to speak to the store or designer you have purchased your gown from.
 Depending on their policy you might be able to exchange the gown, or be able to alter it in the fitting stage.
 The only thing you can’t do is get angry or blame the designer if they are unable to accomodate these changes for you, (or at the least require an additional charge to do so).
 A lot of designers are unable to make changes or exchange orders once place, as is the nature of a lot of the bridal industry, as gowns are made to order.